-0 1 During ordinary "mowing" operations, If we move the telescope in a straight line across the sky, then it will miss all stars which fall in stars move across the focal plane from left to the gap between two rows of the camera.
-The gap is roughly 18% of the width of each detector will so each of these linear passes will detect only 82% of the stars interesting to plane top left quadrant of detectors.
+If we move the telescope in a straight line across the sky, then it will miss all stars which fall in the gap between two rows of the camera.
+The gap is roughly 18% of the width of each detector, so each of these linear passes will detect only 82% of the stars in a region.